markhm/sharepoint-treebrowser/README.md

 This tool visualises exported metadata exported from one or more SharePoint libraries.
 It will help you understand 1) where these documents are in in the library hierarchy, 2) what their metadata is, 3) which structure and governing rules might be missing and 4) what needs to be done to bring a bit of order and keep your teams productive.

-_Currently, the SharePoint Tree Browser only supports a limited number of metadata columns in Danish, see below._

 ## Features and how to use
 The SharePoint TreeBrowser features:
 - Tree-based visualisation of documents in one or more SharePoint libraries